 #1 USAA: Cheapest Car Insurance For Military Families

-Whether you're searching for liability insurance or a full coverage policy, USAA provides some of the cheapest average rates.
-According to our rate estimates, USAA costs about $1,013 per year for the average 35-year-old driver.
+Whether you’re searching for liability insurance or a full coverage policy, USAA provides some of the cheapest average rates.
+USAA costs about $1,054 per year on average.

 USAA provides perks such as roadside assistance, accident forgiveness, rental car coverage, and car replacement assistance (CRA).
 Plus, the USAA mobile app makes filing a claim simple.
 USAA also offers other types of insurance, including life insurance, homeowners/renters insurance, and health insurance.

 The company is known for its superior customer satisfaction.
-USAA earned the highest score among large insurers in the J.D.
-Power 2021 U.S. Insurance Shopping StudySM and outscored every provider in every region in the J.D.
-Power 2021 U.S. Auto Insurance StudySM.
+USAA earned the second-highest score among large insurers in the J.D.
+Power 2022 U.S. Insurance Shopping StudySM and ranked near the top in every region in the J.D.
+Power 2022 U.S. Auto Insurance StudySM.

 However, not everyone will qualify for coverage with USAA because it covers only military members, veterans, and their families.

 USAA auto insurance might be right for you if: